A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Discussion

 \begin{enumerate}

 \item Valve performance during closure is primarily determined by the loaded geometry, the force it exerts in the loaded geometry, and the tangent modulus in the loaded geometry.

-\item The reference configuration and pre-strain are not central to the valve closure, when the loaded configuration remains similar.
+\item The reference configuration and pre-strain are not central to the valve closure when the loaded configuration remains similar.

-\item To function over a range or pressures, the leaflets must be have in a sufficiently nonlinear manner.
-Materials that are linear or not nonlinear enough may function at physiological pressure, but fail at hypotensive, hypertensive pressures or both.
+\item To function over a range of pressures, the leaflets must behave in a sufficiently nonlinear manner.
+Materials that are linear or not nonlinear enough may function at physiological pressure but fail at hypotensive, hypertensive pressures or both.

 \item The range of free edge lengths and leaflet heights that function well is narrow.
 Regurgitation occurs in leaflets that are too small and poor coaptation occurs in leaflets that are too large.

 \end{enumerate}